fairdataihub/SODA-for-SPARC-Docs/docs/disseminate-dataset/share-with-curation-team.md

 ## How to

+To access this interface click on the `Free Form Mode` side bar option, then click on the `Disseminate Datasets` tab, and finally click on the `Share with Curation Team` card.

 1. Select/confirm your Pennsieve account and dataset.
 If you have not connected your Pennsieve account with SODA yet, [use the instructions available here](../manage-dataset/connect-your-pennsieve-account-with-soda).
-2. Click on `Share now` to add your dataset to the Curation team's review queue.
+2. If your dataset is not already shared with the Curation Team, a `Share now` button will be visible.
+Click on it to add your dataset to the Curation team's review queue.
+Otherwise, there will be `Unshare` button for removing the dataset from the Curation team's review queue.

 import PageFeedback from '@site/src/components/PageFeedback';